-- 1. Claimant sustained a compensable injury in the course and scope of his employment; his employer had coverage with American Motorists Insurance Company (Carrier). - 2.
+- 1. Claimant sustained a compensable injury in the course and scope of his employment; his employer had coverage with American Protection Insurance Company (Carrier). - 2.
 Vista Medical Center Hospital (Provider) provided medical treatment to Claimant for the compensable injury. - 3.
-Provider submitted itemized billing totaling \$106,169.96 for the services provided to Claimant for the treatment in issue. - 4.
-Provider's bill included charges in the amount of \$47,080.00 for surgical implantables used to treat Claimant. - 5.
-The \$106,169.96 billed was Provider's usual and customary charges for these items and treatments. - 6.
-Carrier has issued payments of \$30,607.06 to Provider for the services in question. - 7.
+Provider submitted itemized billing totaling \$62,292.89 for the services provided to Claimant for the treatment in issue. - 4.
+Provider's bill included charges in the amount of \$16,190.00 for surgical implantables used to treat Claimant. - 5.
+The \$62,292.89 billed was Provider's usual and customary charges for these items and treatments. - 6.
+Carrier has issued payments of \$32,097.84 to Provider for the services in question. - 7.
 Carrier denied further reimbursement to Provider. - 8.
-Provider requested Dispute Resolution Services from the Medical Review Division (MRD) of the Texas Workers' Compensation Commission (Commission) on charges totaling \$106,169.96. - 9.
+Provider requested Dispute Resolution Services from the Medical Review Division (MRD) of the Texas Workers' Compensation Commission (Commission) on charges totaling \$62,292.89. - 9.
 Effective September 1, 2005, the legislature dissolved the Commission and created the Division of Workers' Compensation within the Texas Department of Insurance.
 The Commission and its successor are collectively referred to as the Division. - 10.
-Based on its finding that the Stop-Loss Exception did not apply because Provider's services were not unusually extensive and that Carrier had paid \$30,607.06, but owed only \$4,472.00, MRD found that Carrier owed no additional reimbursement. - 11.
+Based on its finding that the Stop-Loss Exception did not apply because Provider's services were not unusually extensive and that Carrier had paid \$32,097.84, but owed \$2,236.00, MRD found that Carrier owed no additional reimbursement. - 11.
 Provider timely filed a request for a contested case hearing on the MRD's decision. - 12.
-All parties were provided not less than 10-days notice of hearing and of their rights under the applicable rules and statutes. - 13.
+All parties were provided not less than 10-days' notice of hearing and of their rights under the applicable rules and statutes. - 13.
 On October 25, 2007, Administrative Law Judge James W. Norman convened a hearing on the merits at the hearing facilities of the State Office of Administrative Hearings (SOAH) in Austin, Texas.
 Carrier and Provider were present and represented by counsel.
 The Division did not participate in the hearing.
 The hearing concluded and the record closed on November 14, 2007. - 14.
-Provider deducted a total of \$65,360.55 from Provider's charges of \$106,169.96, based on its assertion that the services were not properly documented or that documentation was needed
+Provider waived \$191.65 in duplicate charges and \$65.75 for personal items to arrive at total charges of \$62,035.49.

-- to establish medical necessity.
-Carrier multiplied the resulting amount, \$40,809.41, times 75 percent to arrive at its \$30,607.06 payment. - 15.
-Carrier did not identify the services referred to in Finding of Fact No. 14 as not documented or medically unnecessary. - 16.
-Claimant's hospitalization was preauthorized. - 17.
-Provider's total audited charges under § 134.401(c)(6)(A)(v) are \$106,169.96, which allows Provider to obtain reimbursement under the Division's Stop-Loss Methodology. - 18.
-Under the Stop-Loss Methodology, Provider is entitled to total reimbursement of \$79,627.47.
-After deduction of Carrier's prior payment of \$30,607.06, Provider is entitled to additional reimbursement of \$49,020.41 under the Stop-Loss Methodology.
+- 15. Provider deducted \$19,003.14 from Provider's charges, based on its assertion that additional documentation was needed to establish medical necessity. - 16.
+Carrier did not identify the services referred to in Finding of Fact No. 14. - 17.
+Claimant's hospitalization was preauthorized. - 18.
+Provider's audited charges under § 134.401(c)(6)(A)(v) are \$62,035.49, which allows Provider to obtain reimbursement under the Division's Stop-Loss Methodology. - 19.
+Under the Stop-Loss Methodology, Provider is entitled to total reimbursement of \$46,526.62.
+After deduction of Carrier's prior payment of \$32,097.84, Provider is entitled to additional reimbursement of \$14,428.78 under the Stop-Loss Methodology.